-Design For Gravesham - Design Code Supplementary Planning Document May 2024
+Design For Gravesham - Design Code Supplementary Planning Document - May 2024

-- Design principle 6.13 Energy efficiency and resilience
+- Design principle 6.13 - Energy efficiency and resilience

-The statement has highlighted that the scheme intends to adopt a good thermal envelope to minimise heat loss, which will drive energy efficiency in the proposed dwellings.
-This is in line with the Policy objective of promoting development which minimises carbon emissions and greenhouse gas emissions.
+The statement has highlighted that the scheme intends to adopt a good thermal envelope to minimise heat loss, as well as efficient heating and lighting systems, which will drive energy efficiency in the proposed dwellings.
+This is in line with the Policy CS18 objective of promoting development which minimises carbon emissions and greenhouse gas emissions.